-Christopher currently teaches on both undergraduate and postgraduate modules within the Department of International Politics, and his research interests cover the evolution of warfare in the modern era, the evolving public image of the British Army, and modern strategy.
-His research focuses on the intersections between the state, the military, and private enterprise, the evolving public image of the British Army, and the challenges of coalition warfare.
+Christopher currently teaches on both undergraduate and postgraduate modules within the Department of International Politics, and his interests cover the evolution of warfare in the modern era, the evolving public image of the British Army, and modern strategy.
+His research focuses on the intersections between the state, the military, and private enterprise, the influence of logistics on military operations, and the development of professional military education.
 He has produced material for a range of scholarly and popular publications, acted as an academic consultant on the BBC2 series Railways of the Great War, and was a founding member of the First World War Network, an AHRC-funded hub for postgraduate students and early career researchers interested in any aspect of the First World War.
 He is currently establishing a new centre of expertise in the study of coalition warfare under the heading 'Not enemies, but friends?
 Coalition warfare, past, present, and future'.

 Christopher's first monograph, entitled Civilian Specialists at War: Britain's Transport Experts and the First World War was published in April 2020 by the University of London Press as part of the New Historical Perspectives series.
 It is available as a free download from the Humanities Digital Library.

-Christopher has acted as Deputy Director of Undergraduate Studies within the department between September 2019 and August 2021.
-In this role he was responsible for chairing the undergraduate examination boards and taking responsibility for the department's special circumstances policy.
-He is also the department's representative on the university-wide Equality Champions committee.
+Christopher acted as Deputy Director of Undergraduate Studies within the department between September 2019 and August 2021.
+In this role he was responsible for chairing the undergraduate examination boards and overseeing the department's adherence to University Special Circumstances policy.